-If a voucher holder requires a reasonable accommodation, PHAs may not have the resources available to assist with the accommodation.
-There are also not resources to assist non voucher holders in accessibility improvements more broadly.
-Action: Provide education and outreach of existing homeownership programs to make accessibility improvements, including streamlining Minnesota Housing's Rehab Loan Program to make program more accessible to lenders, and promote to seniors and persons with disabilities, evaluating the Impact Fund projects for accessibility improvements, continuing to promote Minnesota Housing's Fix Up Fund for persons with disabilities, and continuing to provide priorities for down payment assistance
+Action: Provide education and outreach of existing homeownership programs to make accessibility improvements, including streamlining Minnesota Housing's Rehab Loan Program to make program more accessible to lenders, and promote to seniors and persons with disabilities, evaluating the Impact Fund projects for accessibility improvements, continuing to promote Minnesota Housing's Fix Up Fund for persons with disabilities, and continuing to provide priorities for down payment assistance.

-Fix Up loan Program:
+Fix Up Ioan Program:

-During FFY 2023, Minnesota Housing provided home improvement loans to at least 14 households with a disability.
+During FFY 2024, Minnesota Housing provided Fix Up loans to at least 14 households with a disability.
 In September 2022, Minnesota Housing increased the maximum Accessibility Loan from \$25,000 to \$35,000 to accommodate more substantial accessibility improvements.
 The Accessibility Loan option offers a lower interest rate than the standard Fix Up options to make accessibility improvements more affordable, though accessibility improvements are also allowed under other Fix Up loan options (maximum loan amount of \$75,000).